hamptonpieryc/website/content/docs/club-rules.md

 **12.3** The power of expulsion is in addition to expulsion for non-payment of subscriptions.

 **12.4**.
-Before the GMC imposes any sanctions the Secretary will invite the member to provide a writen explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC, or of resigning.
+Before the GMC imposes any sanctions the Secretary will invite the member to provide a written explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC, or of resigning.
 Appeal against expulsion or other sanction may be made to the members in General Meeting.